mhamrah/dotfiles/README.md

   - Path and completions are sourced if installed via Homebrew.
   - Starship displays the active GCP project inline.
 - wrangler:
-  - Completions are auto-enabled if the CLI supports generation.
+  - Zsh completion is intentionally disabled due to unreliable/invalid output from the CLI; see comments in `zsh/.zshrc`.

 ## Editors and AI